 The monkey mind affects our quality of life and every aspect of our lives.
 The self-talk and dialogue bouncing through our heads have the power to destroy us and our relationships with others.
 Our mental perspective either torments us or produces a positive and productive outlook on our daily living.
 Unfortunately, we mistakenly believe that the ongoing chatter and conversations in our heads are something we must live with or make the tough choice sometimes to drug the voices from hearing them any longer in our life.
 (Calming My Restless Mind)

 The mindless chatter seems humanly impossible to stop as our thoughts and emotions toss about in our heads.
 However, there is a remedy.
 Spiritual teachers and modern-day psychology understand that our conscious state is a matter of awareness.
 Once we become aware that we can live in the fullness of the present moment, we can let go of the illusions that control our lives.
-We can understand the monkey mind is living our existence on autopilot in the darkness of a world controlled by our ego.
-Our ego and the need for self-preservation is an underlying factor in the restless thoughts and fears that create haunting questions of our survival in the world.
+We can understand that the monkey mind is living on autopilot in the darkness of a world ruled by our ego.
+Our ego and the need for self-preservation are underlying factors in the restless thoughts and fears that create haunting questions of our survival in the world.

-Learning to live in the moment is one way of overcoming the debilitating guilt from our pasts and the anxiety created with the fear of what will happen in the future.
-Once we can grasp the enormity of all the fleeting thoughts and feelings and sit quietly in the silence sorting through and letting go of our thoughts and feelings, we can bring peace of mind by being mindful of our awareness and conscious state.
+Learning to live in the moment is one way of overcoming the debilitating guilt from our pasts and the anxiety created by fear of what will happen in the future.
+Once we can grasp the enormity of all the fleeting thoughts and feelings and sit quietly in silence, sorting through and letting go of our thoughts and feelings, we can bring peace of mind by being mindful of our awareness and conscious state.